-Many aspiring Filipino entrepreneurs who don’t have time to prepare a sample business plan for a small business just wing it for the sake of fulfilling the bank’s loan requirements.
+Many aspiring Filipino entrepreneurs who don’t have time to make a business plan for a small business just wing it for the sake of fulfilling the loan requirements.
 Don’t make that mistake.

-Writing a business plan does take time and effort.
-If you’re serious about improving your chance of getting approved for a loan for your business, you have to make it as comprehensive and detailed as possible.
+Writing this document does take time and effort; so does learning how to make a business plan.
+If you’re serious about improving your chance of getting approved for a loan for your small business, you have to make it as comprehensive and detailed as possible.

-It may be a daunting task, but here are six steps to guide you through creating your sample business plan for a small business.
+It may be a daunting task, but here's how to write an effective business plan for SMEs.

 - Mission and vision - Why you are putting up this business?